jerdog/auth0-blog/_posts/2018-08-20-validate-user-emails-fast-using-kickbox-and-auth0-hooks.markdown

 - 0.19 - 0.00 = Poor

+While the Sendex code is useful to verify the quality of an email address, using it in a pre-registration hook could be problematic.
+In our case, we will want to validate the authenticity of the email, not the quality.
+To achieve this, Kickbox provides us with other useful information.
+We will use two of the properties that are provided by Kickbox to validate the email:

+* The `undeliverable` property will tell us if this email will actually be delivered.

+* The `disposable` property will tell us if this email comes from a service that offers disposable email addresses.

-We are going to integrate the Sendex value with Auth0 through a pre-registration hook.
-Before a user registration is complete, we are going to obtain the Sendex score of the email address and we'll determine if we either create the user account or send an error at the moment of the sign-up.
+Using these two properties with a pre-registration hook, we'll determine if we'll either create the user account or send an error at the moment of the sign-up.

 ## Building an Auth Hook